peppersec/tornado-vault-and-gas-proposal/contracts/ProposalChanges.md

 | ------------------------------- | --------------------------------------------------- |
 | `withdrawTorn(address,uint256)` | used for withdrawing TORN balance to users' account |

-`TornadoVault` is extended through `ImmutableGovernanceInformation`, which is a basic contract storing (current) Multisig, Governance and Torn token addresses.
-It also has helper function to return a payable version of the governance address.

 ## Governance Lottery Upgrade (GovernanceLotteryUpgrade.sol)